-The migration to the USA from Nepal only started from 20th Century, and they have been able to establish themselves as Americans.
+The migration to the USA from Nepal only started from the 20th Century, and they have been able to establish themselves as Americans.

-Nepal has started its diplomatic relations with the US in 1947 and in 1959, US embassy in Nepal was opened.
+Nepal has started its diplomatic relations with the US in 1947 and in 1959, the US embassy in Nepal was opened.

-Mostly the immigration from Nepal to the USA is on student’s visa and people who have won Diversity Visa lottery.
+Mostly the immigration from Nepal to the USA is on a student’s visa and people who have won the Diversity Visa lottery.
 The rate of immigrants from Nepal to the USA was very low which was 70 to 75 per year only till the late 80s.